saryazd/saryazd.github.io/index.md

 | [CV](cv.pdf) | [Teachings](teachings.md) | [Courses](courses.md) | [Community Services](services.md) | [Leadership](leadership.md)

-### Welcome to my personal website!
-I'm thrilled to have you here.
+## Welcome to my personal website!

 I am a final-year master's student in **Business Analytics at Concordia University**, and my journey in the world of data and analytics has been nothing short of exciting.
 Throughout my academic pursuits, I have delved deep into the realms of data science and artificial intelligence, honing my skills as a researcher and practitioner.
 My passion for **data-driven decision-making** led me to work as a **research assistant** in these fields during my master's program.